bennosski/iqueue/README.md

 # iqueue

-A generalization of stacks and queues which supports fast random memory access. iqueue combines the benefits of queues, stacks, and lists into one data structure.
+A generalization of stacks and queues which supports fast random memory access. iqueue combines the advantages of queues, stacks, and lists into one data structure.

 - iqueue objects support memory efficient appends and pops from either side of the iqueue with the same O(1) performance in either direction.
 - iqueue objects support O(1) indexing operations.